 JRB 463 Media and Society (A).
 Prerequisite: JRB 242 and Junior status.
 Covers significant phases, issues and controversies in U.S. and global media from a Cultural Studies perspective.
 Emphasizes contemporary media relationships with, and impact on, intellectual, socio-political, economic, and technological aspects of culture and society.
-3 cr.
-Spring 3 Cr.
-Spring.
 3 Cr.
 Spring.

 JRB 466 Television News Production (B,Y).
-Prerequisite: JRB 366.
-Course fee.
+Prerequisite: JRB 366; Course fee.
 Provides extensive experience in gathering, writing, anchoring, editing and producing weekly newscasts for campus cable channel.
 Covers electronic journalism practices with an emphasis on convergence newsgathering, working in audio, broadcast and Web formats.
-3 Cr Spring 3 Cr.
+3 Cr.
 Spring.

 JRB 467 Theories of Mass Communication (A).
 Prerequisites: junior status.
 Examines and critiques the theoretical and research literature describing and explaining mass communication purposes, processes, messages, media, audiences, settings and effects at the individual, group and societal levels.
 Gives attention to the cognitive, attitudinal and behavioral outcomes of mass communication in social, political, economic and other societal domains.
 3 Cr.
-3 Cr.
-3 Cr.
 Every Semester.

 JRB 468 Media Law and Ethics (A).
 Studies the legal considerations and issues affecting media communication in all its forms, including computer database, Internet and "new media" issues.
 Emphasizes defamation and libel, privacy privilege, copyright and trademark law, contempt, obscenity, fairness and responsibility in media practice.
 Examines both governmental regulation and controls and self-regulatory media codes.
 3 Cr.
-Every Fall.
-3 Cr.
 Fall.

 JRB 482 Race, Gender and Media (A).
 Explores how America media influence representations of race and gender.
 Promotes critical thinking about the social construction of race, gender and class and the role media have in perpetuating and challenging those constructs.
 Examines how entertainment, advertising and news media have historically influenced and continue to influence how we think about others and ourselves in terms of race and gender.
 Culminates in a research paper on the representation of an identified group.
 3 Cr.

 JRB 496 Contemporary Media Issues and Problems (B).
 Prerequisite: JRB 242 and Junior Status.
 Provides an in-depth study of one or more instructor-selected contemporary issues or problems in journalism, public relations and/or mass communication.
 Issues and problems selected will vary with each offering and may be either conceptual or applied.
 3 Cr.
-Every Semester 3 Cr.
 Every Semester.